encryption4all/postguard/COMPATIBILITY.md

 `test/manifest.test.mjs` parses the block above and fails when the two lists drift, so keep that block as rows and not as prose.

-Known coverage gaps in the rows above, tracked in [#268]: on the `crates.io` line only `0.6.1` is pinned in `pg-compat/Cargo.toml`, so `0.5.10` is declared here and opened by no gate, and nothing compares the crates.io rows against that manifest the way the npm rows are compared against `readers.mjs`.
-The `nuget` row has no gate at all — `E4A.PostGuard` is a producer-only SDK, so a reader gate would need a decrypt path it does not have.
+Known coverage gap in the rows above, tracked in [#268]: the `nuget` row has no gate. `E4A.PostGuard` is a producer-only SDK (seal via pg-ffi, no unseal path), so a reader gate needs a decrypt capability the SDK does not have.
+Decided: leave it declared-but-ungated here rather than build that capability into this gate; the .NET seal direction is instead covered by promoting [postguard-e2e#21]'s version sweep to CI with decrypt legs, which already owns driving published NuGet versions against a target server.

 ## Deprecation